nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Command Box
 The Command Box is a field in which you can type instructions (commands) to TutorAid.
 Text in this user guide that is `highlighted` should typically be copied into the command box exactly (including spaces).
 After you have typed a command into this box, you can press ENTER :leftwards_arrow_with_hook: on your keyboard to tell TutorAid to execute your command.

-If your command is of the wrong [format](#23-command-format), TutorAid will try to show you the correct format using the Console if it is able to guess what command you had intended to provide.
+If your command is of the wrong [format](#23-command-format), TutorAid will try to show you the correct format in the Console if it is able to infer what command you had intended to provide.

 #### Console
 The Console is used by TutorAid to communicate with you.
-Whenever a command is carried out, TutorAid will let you know whether the operation was successful.
-It may also provide you with details about the changes made during the operation.
+Whenever a command is executed, TutorAid will let you know whether the operation was successful.
+It may also provide you with details about the changes made during the execution.

 #### Student Panel
 The Student Panel is where your students are listed.
 There are two modes for this panel: **Full** and **Minimal**.
-Full view means that all details about each student is listed, whereas Minimal view allows you to see only their name and their index number.
+Full view means that all details about each student is listed, whereas Minimal view allows you to see only their names and their index numbers.
 These modes can be set via [the list command](#listing-all-students--list).
 In the labelled screenshot, the Student Panel is in Minimal view.

 > :bulb: The **index number** is important for many commands in TutorAid.